DNWMNCR/JavaForSmallTeams/style/40_remember_kiss_and_yagni.md

 Recognizing simple isn't easy and keeping things simple takes a lot of work.

-If we could somehow measure the complexity of our software we would find that there is some minimum value that each piece of software must contain.
+If we could somehow measure the complexity of our software, we would find that there is some minimum value that each piece of software must contain.

 If the software were any simpler, then it would be less functional.